robert-mcdermott/embeddings_plot/README.md

 ### Embedding model

 To use this tool, you have to either train your own embedding model or use an existing pretrained model.
-This tool expected the models to be in word2vec format.
+This utility expects the models to be in word2vec format.

 #### Downloading existing pretrained models